codyilardo/codyilardo.github.io/_posts/2020-08-07-rec-reading.md

 ## Church History

 - The Ante-Nicene Fathers, Phillip Schaff (10 Volume Set, expensive.
-You can find the entire thing online free, or the individual authours in print for cheaper)
+You can find the entire thing online free, or the individual authors in print for cheaper)
 - A Dictionary of Early Christian Beliefs: A Reference Guide, David W. Bercot
 - Origen: Contra Celsum, Henry Chadwick
 - Eusebius' Ecclesiastical History: The Ten Books of Christian Church History, Complete and Unabridged